 - Advice on flight booking or individual flight arrangements

 - Briefing for nominated flight departures from London airport

 - 24/7 in-country backup

-- Airport transfer (if arriving with group)
+- Airport transfer (if arriving on the nominated flight)

 - In-country induction course